There are 3 major OpenCart versions out there in 2018: 1.x, 2.x and 3.x.

 It's not too bad per se, but keep in mind that OpenCart 2.x is still the major stable version and there are stores running OpenCart 1.x.
 For OpenCart developers, this means the need to maintain at least 3 different variations of their products – while also dealing with compatibility between minor OpenCart releases (e.g. 2.0 and 2.2).

-We've reviewed OpenCart 3 back in July 2017 and found it lacking and not yet ready for production marketplaces.
+We've reviewed OpenCart 3 back in July 2017 and re-reviewed it recently – and found it lacking and not yet ready for production marketplaces.
 Unfortunately, while development continues on GitHub, there have been no official OpenCart 3 releases since then.

 In addition to these inconveniences, ultimately OpenCart 3 did not address any of the underlying problems – such as lack of a decent modification system, often inconvenient interfaces, no strict guidelines for theme and extension developers and missing important core features.